 Companies that draw a significant portion of their revenue from federal contracts

 Investors can pursue some protection from the ups and downs of the economic cycle by investing in companies that are more immune to the vagaries of the economic booms and busts.
 Companies that rely heavily on government contracts for their revenue fit this bill.
-The government often enters long-term contracts with its vendors, so once these payments start, they will continue regardless of whether the economy is expanding or contracting.
+The government may enter long-term contracts with its vendors, which may persist regardless of whether the economy is expanding or contracting.
 For businesses, there are few other customers who enter contracts for periods as long as the government does.
-It’s a unique benefit for government suppliers to have steady and predictable streams of revenue for many years ahead.
+It’s a unique benefit for government suppliers to have potentially steady streams of revenue over the long-term.

 The Emles Federal Contractors ETF (FEDX) focuses on companies whose weighted averaged revenue exposure to federal contracts is 50% or more.
 FEDX is the only ETF in the market that provides this concentrated exposure to the revenue gained from federal contracts.

 The fund can add valuable diversification in an investor’s portfolio.
-The steady revenue of the companies the fund invests in can provide some defensive positioning against the potential declines in other types of companies’ stock prices during economic downturns.
+The potential revenue of the companies the fund invests in may provide some defensive positioning against the potential declines in other types of companies’ stock prices during economic downturns.

-Many of these companies with federal contracts pay their shareholders dividends.
-This steady revenue may also provide a predictable source of income for investors.
+Many of these companies with federal contracts pay their shareholders dividends and may provide a source of income for investors.
 It can enable investors to have at least one source of current income that isn’t highly dependent on where interest rates are and how rates change as we move through the economic cycle.

 It may seem that the political environment is just as cyclical as the economy, with one party having control of Washington for a few years only to see the pendulum swing back to the opposition party in the next election.
 That may be the case for who controls Congress and the White House, but federal spending has steadily increased over the past several decades, regardless of who sat in the White House and which party had control over either house of Congress.